Three self-similar solutions of Yang-Mills equations in high odd dimensions: Shooting argument

-Next, let $v(y)=y^{2} \dfrac{\partial u(a,y)}{\partial a}$.
-Differentiating Eq.~\eqref{ode} with respect to $a$, we obtain \be y^{2} (1-y^{2}) v'' +\left((d-7)y+2y^{3}\right) v' -\left(3(d-2) u(y)^2 +d-10 \right)v=0. \ee Since $v(y)\sim -y^{4}$ near $y=0$, it is negative and decreasing for small $y$.
-By the same argument as in the proof of Lemma~1, we conclude that $v(y)<0$ on $(0,1)$.
-By continuity, $v(1)<0$, which proves that $c(a)$ is monotone decreasing. \end{proof} \begin{rem} For $5\leq d\leq 9$, the assertions of Lemmas~1 and ~2 are false because the solutions $u(a,y)$ can oscillate around zero, and the function $c(a)$ is not monotone (see \cite{B} for the proof of existence of infinitely many smooth oscillating solutions in $d=5$).
-Thus, the condition $d\geq 10$ in these lemmas is sharp. \end{rem} Lemmas~1 and 2, combined with the above analysis of the behavior of smooth solutions at $y=1$ for odd $d$, imply that for $d=2m+5\geq 11$ the number of smooth solutions on $[0,1]$ is equal (modulo the reflection symmetry) to the number $N$ of zeros of the polynomial $P_m(c^{2})$ in the interval $0<c^{2}<1$.
-From the expressions (8c)-(8e), we see explicitly that $N=3$ for $m=3,4,5$.
-In the appendix, we describe a simple explicit method to compute the number $N$ for any finite integer $m\ge 3$.
-Using this method, we find that $N=3$ for $m$ from $3$ to $15$, the upper bound simply reflecting the limits of our patience.
-Extending this result to all odd $d\ge 11$ (i.e., all $m\geq 3$) remains an open problem.
+Since $v(y)\sim -y^{4}$ near $y=0$, it is negative and decreasing for small $y$.
+By an argument analogous to that used in the proof of Lemma~1, we conclude that $v(y)<0$ on $(0,1]$, hence $c(a)$ is monotone decreasing. \end{proof} \begin{rem} For $5\leq d\leq 9$, the assertions of Lemmas~1 and~2 are false because the solutions $u(a,y)$ can oscillate around zero, and the function $c(a)$ is not monotone (see \cite{B} for the proof of existence of infinitely many smooth oscillating solutions in $d=5$). \end{rem} \begin{rem} If $d$ in Eq.~\eqref{ode} were treated as a parameter rather than geometric dimension, the lower bound in Lemmas~1 and~2 could be strengthened to $d > 6+2\sqrt{3}\approx 9.4641$ by repeating the proofs with the functions $h(y) = y^{2+\sqrt{3}} u'(y)$ and $v(y) = y^{1+\sqrt{3}} \frac{\partial u}{\partial a}(a, y)$. \end{rem}